 Final thoughts on the cheapest website builders

 As we saw, there are many ways to build cheap websites.
 You can hire a ‘professional’ who charges peanuts and create a low-cost website, or you can do it yourself with some of the solutions that we mentioned before.
-Generally WordPress.com and Webnode offer the lowest prices but do come with certain restrictions.
+Generally Hostinger and Webnode offer the lowest prices, but it does come with certain restrictions compared to premium site builders like Wix.

 I think the best way to make sure your website has the best quality and gets a good Google ranking is being involved in the creation yourself.
 We’ve created a free guide that will help you launch your own website quickly and cheaply.